Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where the actions of companies have violated global standards on labour rights and freedoms; including poor treatment of workers, child and forced labour, and modern slavery.

-Uber is a ride and food delivery service provider.
-Evidence shows the company has been prioritising revenue growth over driver welfare and user safety.
-As Uber considers its drivers to be contractors, this limits their employee rights to the minimum wage and other benefits, meaning drivers and vehicles are not subject to the labour standards expected from traditional taxi companies.
+A ride and food delivery service provider.
+As Uber considers its drivers to be contractors, this limits their employee rights to the minimum wage, and providing the same benefits and rights as traditional taxi companies.

 Where companies source their power generation from fossil fuels (oil, natural gas, coal) to generate electricity.

-Contact Energy is one of Aotearoa New Zealand’s largest electric utilities companies.
-Contact operates three thermal power stations that employ gas and diesel.
-In FY2023, 7% of the energy Contact generated came from thermal generation.
-However, Contact has announced plans for further investment in renewable generation.
-This includes NZD 1.2 billion in geothermal power, by constructing a new station and expanding capacity at an existing station, along with early developments in wind and solar generation.
-Therefore, the company is considered to be on a climate change pathway aligned with 1.5°C of global temperature rise.
+One of Aotearoa New Zealand’s largest electric utilities companies.
+Operates three thermal power stations that employ gas and diesel.
+In FY2024, 81% of the energy Contact generated came from renewable energy (lower than in 2023 due to a dry winter).
+However, at the end of 2024 Contact opened a major new geothermal renewable facility - the Tauhara plant.
+It is considered to be on a climate change pathway aligned with 1.5°C of global temperature rise.

 Where companies, through their products or operations, are involved in environmental degradation e.g., pollution, chemical spills.